-Aspen has granted a minimum of 975,000 stock options and a maximum of 2,600,000 stock options to its Board (with 75% granted to Mr. Mathews and the remaining 25% pro rata to the remaining directors).
-The stock option grant will be effective upon the final closing of the current private placement which is continuing through August 31, 2014 with the number of actual options calculated on the amount of gross proceeds.
+Aspen has granted up to 2,600,000 stock options to its Board (with 75% granted to Mr. Mathews and the remaining 25% pro rata to the remaining directors) with the final number of options being calculated on the total amount of the gross proceeds that Aspen raises in its current private placement.
+The stock option grant will be effective upon the final closing of the current private placement which is continuing through September 15, 2014.
 The options will be fully vested and exercisable for five years at \$0.155 per share.